 The research proposal should be no more than three pages, including: (1) research statement and design; (2) field or lab methods to be employed; (3) how the data to be gathered from fieldwork or museum work relate to the research design; (4) the significance of the site or area to California archaeology; and (5) objectives and scientific or educational significance of the proposed research.

-Applications are due by January 15 of each year.
-Applications will be reviewed by the committee, with the winner contacted by February 15 of the same year.
+Applications are due by December 15 of each year.
+Applications will be reviewed by the committee, with the winner contacted by January 15 of the meeting year.
 The winner will be announced and honored at the Banquet at the annual meeting later that year.

 By accepting the award, the recipient commits to presenting a paper or poster at the following annual conference of the Society for California Archaeology and to submitting a version of this paper to the Journal of California Archaeology or the SCA Annual Proceedings.
 If additional papers are published in other venues, the recipient is asked to acknowledge financial assistance from the award.